7 facts about using donor sperm on your way to parenthood

 7. Your donor-conceived child is just a regular child

 A popular concern on conceiving with help from a donor is the wellbeing of the children.
-This concern is unfounded as studies show that donor-conceived people are generally very doing well.
+This concern is unfounded as studies show that donor-conceived children are generally very doing well.
 As Susan Golombok, Professor of Family Research says:

 “Children thrive in all different kinds of family.
 What matters is the quality of relationships between children and their parents.
 But also, how much their family is accepted in the wider society in which they live.”